Skydiver dies during record group-jump try in Arizona

 Skydivers were to be at an altitude of about 19,500 feet during the record-breaking attempt, with an average free-fall speed of about 120 miles per hour (190 kmh).

+Police said the husband of the deceased skydiver told them that she was an experienced jumper who had participated in 1,500 skydives.

+Eloy police spokesman Brian Jerome said in a statement the incident was being investigated by police and the Federal Aviation Administration, which would examine whether the parachute did indeed malfunction.

-Thursday’s accident marked the third skydiving death in more than four months stemming from an attempt to break a record in the sport.
+Thursday’s accident marked the third skydiving death since December stemming from an attempt to break a record in the sport.

 In the same facility last December, two skydivers were killed after colliding at a height of 200 to 300 feet and falling to the ground in what authorities ruled an accident.